idleberg/php-vite-manifest/README.md

 Usage: `getManifest()`

-Returns the contents of the manifest file as a PHP array
+Returns the contents of the manifest file as a PHP array.

 #### `getEntrypoint()`